- Parks (A - Z)

 Bontebok National Park

-Bontebok National Park was originally established to conserve a species, the namesake Bontebok.
+Bontebok National Park was originally established to conserve a species – its namesake, the Bontebok.

-When the species was approaching extinction in the early 1800s some land owners set aside portions of their properties to form temporary reserve for the bontebok.
-Mr. P. V. van der Byl, his son, Mr. A. van der Byl, and the van Breda and Albertyn families recognised the perilous situation of the species and without their efforts they might well have become extinct.
+When the species was approaching extinction in the early 1800s (approximately 17 Bontebok left) some land owners set aside portions of their properties to form temporary reserves for the Bontebok.
+Mr. P. V. van der Byl, his son, Mr. A. van der Byl, and the van Breda and Albertyn families recognised the perilous situation of the species – without these families’ efforts the Bontebok might well have become extinct.

 In 1931 the first Bontebok National Park was proclaimed on an area near Bredasdorp.
-The Park was later moved to the area it is now, to suit habitat requirements of the bontebok.
-By 1969 it was estimated that the numbers had grown to around 800.
-The park now maintains the Bontebok Numbers at around 200, the maximum this park can support taking into consideration biodiversity conservation as a whole.
+The Park was later moved to the area it is in now, to suit the habitat requirements of the Bontebok.
+By 1969 it was estimated that the numbers had grown to around 800 globally.

 Southern Africa has one of the longest records of human activity anywhere in the world.
 The Swellendam region in the Overberg is rich in historic sites dating from over 1 million years ago to more recent colonial settlements.
-The later Stone Age can be linked to the Khoi Khoi who, in the Swellendam region was known as the Hessequa.
-This name translated means “people of the trees”.
+The later Stone Age can be linked to the Khoe Khoe who, in the Swellendam region were known as the Hessequa.
+This name translates to mean “people of the trees”.

-The Hessequa Khoi Khoi entered the Overberg region some 2,000 years ago.
+The Hessequa Khoe Khoe entered the Overberg region some 2,000 years ago.
 They were a clan of herders; farming fat tailed sheep and long horn cattle.
 The Hessequa’s moved freely across the western area of the Overberg and lived on the banks of the Breede River where they grazed their large herds.
-Every Khoi Khoi settlement was controlled by a captain and at times up to 17 captains would set up camp with their nomadic dwellings at the settlement of the most powerful Hessequa chief.
+Every Khoe Khoe settlement was controlled by a captain and at times up to 17 captains would set up camp with their nomadic dwellings at the settlement of the most powerful Hessequa chief.

-European settlers landed at the Cape of Good Hope in 1652 and the first contact with the Hessequa Khoi Khoi was in 1660.
+European settlers landed at the Cape of Good Hope in 1652 and the first contact with the Hessequa Khoe Khoe was in 1660.
 Lourens Visser, a representative of the Dutch East India Company established a trading post in the area in 1667.
 To protect the company interests, Drostdy was built in 1745 as the official headquarters and residence for the magistrate.
-The town of Swellendam developed in 1747 in honour of the Cape governor Hendrik Swellengrebel.
+The town of Swellendam developed in 1747 in honour of the Cape Governor, Hendrik Swellengrebel.
 Land was cleared of fynbos as extensive wheat and sheep farming ensued.

 The arrival of settlers in the Overberg was catastrophic for the indigenous inhabitants.
 Smallpox, land competition, alcohol and tobacco decimated the clans of the Hessequa’s living in this region.
 Two Hessequa captains and their followers lived in the area where the Bontebok National Park is now situated.
 The Park’s rest camp is named after the first of them, a remarkable female captain by the name of Lang Elsie.
 Between 1734 and 1800 she lived with her followers at the southern part of the Park, grazing their stock all the way to the Buffeljags River.